 It is recommended that GIT plug-ins are installed with your IDE so that your IDE is Git "aware".
 Newer versions of eclipse (Luna and later versions) comes pre-installed with a Git plug-in.

 Building ODE Software Artifacts

-The ODE source code is maintained in two separate Git repositories
+The ODE source code is maintained in several separate Git repositories.
+Instructions for obtaining and installing the following repositories can be found in the jpo-ode/README.md document: